Orbcomm: Acquisitions

+After the acquisition of companies such as SkyWave, some of Orbcomm branded product offerings are based on Inmarsat's geostationary satellites instead of Orbcomm's own LEO satellites.

 Satellites

 The first-generation OG1 satellites each weigh 42 kg.
 Two disc-shaped solar panels articulate in 1-axis to track the sun and provide 160 watts of power.
 Communication with subscriber units is done using SDPSK modulation at 4800 bit/s for the downlink and 2400 bit/s for the uplink.

 Each satellite has a 56 kbit/s backhaul that utilizes the popular TDMA multiplexing scheme and QPSK modulation.
 Orbcomm is the only current satellite licensee operating in the 137-150 MHz VHF band, which was allocated globally for "Little LEO" systems.
 Several such systems were planned in the early to mid-1990s, but Orbcomm was the only one to launch successfully.
 In the continental United States, Orbcomm statistically relays 90% of the text messages within six minutes, but gaps between satellites can result in message delivery times of 15 minutes or more.
 Orbcomm reported during an earnings report call in early 2007 that 50% of subscriber-initiated reports (messages of six bytes in size) were received in less than one minute, 90% in less than 4 minutes, and 98% in less than 15 minutes.
 With the current constellation of Orbcomm satellites, there is likely to be a satellite within range of almost any spot on Earth at any time of the day or night.
 Every satellite has an onboard GPS receiver for positioning.
 Typical data payloads are 6 bytes to 30 bytes, adequate for sending GPS position data or simple sensor readings.